hellowhirl/my-bootcamp-learning/react_notes.md

 How to pass/retrieve route parameters

-- to define a parameter in URL path we should prefix that parameter with a colon
+- to define a parameter in URL path we should prefix that parameter with a colon (:)
-- fetch from 'match.params'
+- retrieve from the property 'match.params'

-- when we define parameters in our route by detault those parameters are required
+When we define parameters in our route by detault those parameters are required

-- to make then not required we append a '?'
+To make then not required we append a '?'

-- programmatic navigation:
+Programmatic navigation: when the user does some action (clikcs on a button) we redirect them to another page

-- nested routing: for example routing on top and bottom
+Nested routing: for example routing on top of page and a side bar

+- to implement we use `<Route>` components insdie of another component that will render based on the current 'path' url

-Zen coding trick:
+Zen coding tricks:

-Route[path][component]*4
-form>(div.form-group>label+input.form-control)*2
+- Route[path][component]\*4
+- form>(div.form-group>label+input.form-control)\*2

-Shortcut to tab through all methods in a component SHIFT + CMD + >
+Shortcut to tab through all methods in a component

+- SHIFT + CMD + >

 Shortcut from command palette (SHIFT + CMD + P)

-Wrap with abbreviation (to surround selected text with a tag - also possible to do zen coding)
+- Wrap with abbreviation (to surround selected text with a tag - also possible to do zen coding)

 Shortcut for editing multiple places in VS Code:

-Hold ALT while selecting different places
+- Hold ALT while selecting different places

 In React we should never work with the 'document' object - we are abstracting from it